GINISANG MUNGGO with PORK (Sauteed Mung Beans)

 Tita Becky •

-GINISANG MUNGGO with PORK or Filipino Sautéed Mung Beans with Pork is a staple dish in Filipino households because it’s affordable, healthy and easy to make.
+GINISANG MUNGGO with PORK (Filipino Sautéed Mung Beans) with Pork is a staple dish in Filipino households because it’s affordable, healthy, and easy to make.
 It’s also one of my comfort foods.
 I remember getting excited whenever my mom made it when I was a little kid.
-She sometimes garnished it with pork rinds.
+Served with steamed white rice and sometimes with chicharon or fried pork rinds.
 So good!

 Instructions